 - Active automation rules audit

-- Email deliverability & sender reputation overview
+- Email deliverability & sender reputation overview (cross-referenced against industry baselines like the Validity sender reputation benchmarks)

 - List hygiene assessment